ericniebler/stl2/ext/proxy/Dxxxx.md

 Like the Palo Alto report, the `Readable` concept from N1640 requires a convertibility constraint between an iterator's reference and value associated types.
 As a result, N1640 does not adequately address the proxy reference problem as presented in this paper.
 In particular, it is incapable of correctly expressing the relationship between a move-only value type and its proxy reference type.
 Also, the somewhat complicated iterator tag composition suggested by N1640 is not necessary in a world with concept-based overloading.

 In other respects, N1640 agrees with the STL design suggested by the Palo Alto report and the Ranges TS, which also has concepts for `Readable` and `Writable`.
 In the Palo Alto design, these "access" concepts are not purely orthogonal to the "traversal" concepts of `InputIterator`, `ForwardIterator`, however, since the latter are not pure traversal concepts; rather, these iterators are all `Readable`.
 The standard algorithms have little need for writable-but-not-readable random access iterators, for instance, so a purely orthogonal design does not accurately capture the requirements clusters that appear in the algorithm constraints.
-The binary concepts `IndirectlyMovable<I,O>`, `IndirectlyCopyable<I,O>`, and `IndirectlySwappable<I1,I2>` from the Palo Alto report do a better job of grouping common requirements and reducing verbosity in the algorithm constraints.
+The binary concepts `IndirectlyMovable<I, O>`, `IndirectlyCopyable<I, O>`, and `IndirectlySwappable<I1, I2>` from the Palo Alto report do a better job of grouping common requirements and reducing verbosity in the algorithm constraints.

 ## Cursor/Property Map